 Kozaka ads and deals removal instructions

-Kozaka is a browser plugin which shows website reviews and allows to search multiple sites at once, at least that's what the developers of this browser extension wants you to think.
-In reality Kozaka can be categorized as being adware or a potentially unwanted application, it installs on users Internet browsers (Internet Explorer, Google Chrome and Mozilla Firefox) without user's consent and causes various unwanted ads.
-Most commonly Internet users installs this unwanted browser add-on when downloading and installing some free software.
-This browser extension is being distributed using a deceptive software marketing method called bundling.
-Unwilling installation of Kozaka is caused by shady download clients or free software installers.
+The Kozaka browser plugin displays website reviews and its developers also claim that it allows users to search multiple sites simultaneously.
+In fact, the Kozaka extension is categorized as adware or a potentially unwanted application since it installs on Internet browsers (Internet Explorer, Google Chrome, and Mozilla Firefox) without users' consent and causes various unwanted ads.
+Commonly, Internet users install this unwanted browser add-on when downloading and installing free software.
+The browser extension is distributed using a deceptive software marketing method called 'bundling'.
+Unwilling installation of Kozaka is caused by dubious 'download clients' or free software 'installers'.

-After successful infiltration this add-on tracks user's Internet browsing by recording IP address, unique identifier number, operating system, browser information, URLs visited, pages viewed, search queries entered, other software and hardware information.
-Unwanted advertisements generated by this browser plugin include search, banner, text link, transitional, interstitial and full page ads.
-Notice that these ads can come from various third parties and thus clicking on they can cause virus and malware infections.
-Clear indication that one's Internet browsers are infected with this adware are "Ads by Kozaka", "Powered by Kozaka" and "Kozaka Deals" ads visible while browsing the Internet.
-It's recommended to eliminate this potentially unwanted application from one's Internet browsers.
+After successful infiltration, this add-on tracks users' Internet browsing habits, recording the IP address, unique identifier number, operating system, browser information, URLs visited, pages viewed, search queries entered, and other software and hardware information.
+Unwanted advertisements generated by this browser plugin include search, banner, text link, transitional, interstitial, and full page ads.
+Note that these ads are derived from various unverified third parties, and thus, clicking on them may cause virus and malware infections.
+A clear indication that your Internet browsers are infected with this adware are "Ads by Kozaka", "Powered by Kozaka", and "Kozaka Deals" ads visible whilst browsing the Internet.
+For these reasons, you are advised to eliminate this potentially unwanted application from your Internet browser/s.

-Kozaka browser plugin doesn't add any significant value to Internet users and causes various unwanted ads.
-It's developer (Super Web LLC) has been releasing identical browser extensions with different names to avoid detection by legitimate antivirus and anti-spyware programs.
-This fact should be enough to not trust any of browser plugins created by this company.
-By it's behavior Kozaka is identical to previously released variants which were named SkyWebber and Higher Aurum.
-The best way of avoiding installation of such adware is keeping close attention when downloading free software.
-Computer users should know that nowadays majority of freeware download websites are using download clients - small program which offers installation of some promoted browser extensions together with the chosen free software.
-If your download is managed by such download client be sure to opt-out installation of promoted browser extensions by clicking on a decline button.
-If you already see Kozaka ads when browsing the Internet use the provided removal guide and eliminate this adware from your Internet browsers.
+The Kozaka browser plugin adds no significant value and causes various unwanted ads.
+The developer (Super Web LLC) releases identical browser extensions under different names in order to avoid detection by legitimate antivirus and anti-spyware programs.
+This fact reaffirms why you should not trust any browser plugins created by this company.
+Note also that the behaviour of Kozaka is identical to previous variants named SkyWebber and Higher Aurum.
+The best way to avoid installation of adware such as this is to pay close attention when downloading free software.
+Computer users should be aware that, today, most freeware download websites use 'download clients' - small programs offering installation of promoted browser extensions together with the chosen free software.
+If your download is managed by a download client, opt-out of installation of any promoted browser extensions by clicking the 'decline' button.
+If you observe Kozaka ads when browsing the Internet, use the removal guide provided to eliminate this adware from your Internet browser/s.

 Windows 7 users: